openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `types`: REQUIRED. as defined in (#server_metadata_jwt_vc_json).
-This claim contains the type values the wallet requests authorization for at the issuer.
+This claim contains the type values the Wallet requests authorization for at the issuer.
 * `credentialSubject`: OPTIONAL.
 A JSON object containing a list of key value pairs, where the key identifies the claim offered in the Credential.
 The value MAY be a dictionary, which allows to represent the full (potentially deeply nested) structure of the verifiable credential to be issued.
-This object indicates the claims the wallet would like to turn up in the credential to be issued.
+This object indicates the claims the Wallet would like to turn up in the credential to be issued.

 The following is a non-normative example of an authorization details object with Credential format `jwt_vc_json`.